 Chances are when you first started out in your photography business, you charged way less than you should have for a number of reasons – fear, lack of confidence, had no clue where to start, just wanted to get people in the door, the photographer down the street was charging those prices.
 Whatever the reason, you’ll most likely need to change and raise your prices over time to support your growing photography business.
 Here are a few things to consider!

 - Evaluate your current pricing and goals

 Take a good hard look at your current pricing and your sales goals.
 Does it support your business and allow you to pay yourself what you want to make (this includes paying taxes)?
 If not, it’s time to raise your prices and set some new goals.
-If you need some help with that, I walk you through it here.

 2. Small increases vs big jumps